-I'm a doctoral candidate (ABD) and Annenberg Fellow in communication at the University of Southern California's Annenberg School for Communication & Journalism.
+I'm a Postdoctoral Fellow at the University of Pennsylvania’s Center on Digital Culture and Society.
+I earned my PhD in Communication at the University of Southern California’s Annenberg School for Communication and Journalism.

-My dissertation project–‘Sunsetting: Platform closure and the making of digital memory infrastructure’–examines the process of social media shutdown and commercial digitial loss in order to ask about the future of cultural memory.
+My current major project examines the process of social media platform closure and content deletion in order to ask about the future of cultural memory.

 Research related to these themes has been published or is forthcoming from outlets including Feminist Media Studies, First Monday, the International Journal of Communication, the Computer Communication Review, and elsewhere.
 (Many of these are open access, but please email for PDFs if not!)